taskcluster/taskcluster-docs/workers/docker-worker/index.md

 Status: Unstable, api may be changed

 When this feature is activated, after the task finishes, a copy of the container is saved using `docker commit`, converted into a tarball with `docker save`, and uploaded to s3 under the filename `public/dockerImage.tar`.
-The image itself will have repository `task/${taskId}/${runId}` and tag `:latest`.
+The image itself will have repository `task-${taskId}-${runId}:latest` and tag `:latest`.

 Example: